-- (7) Includes 99,411 shares held by TKM, Ltd. and 599,956 shares held by TKM II, Ltd. TKM, Ltd. is a family limited partnership, which is owned by (i) an entity owned by a trust, controlled by Mr. Falk and his spouse as general partner and (ii) two family trusts previously established for the benefit of Mr. Falk's child as limited partners.
-TKM II, Ltd. is a family limited partnership which is owned by (i) an entity owned by a trust, controlled by Mr. Falk and his spouse as general partner and (ii) an entity owned by a trust, controlled by Mr. Falk and his spouse as general partnership which is owned by (i) an entity owned by a trust, controlled by Mr. Falk and his spouse as limited partners.
-Mr. Falk shares voting control over the shares held by TKM, Ltd. and TKM II, Ltd. - (8) Includes 8,000 shares held by a trust for the benefit of Mr. Shapiro's children and for which Mr. Shapiro shares voting and investment power. - (9) Voting and investment power with respect to 769,460 of the shares is shared.
+- (6) Voting and investment power with respect to 41,944 of the shares is shared with Mr. Decherd's spouse. - (7) Includes 99,411 shares held by TKM, Ltd. and 640,269 shares held by TKM II, Ltd. TKM, Ltd. is a family limited partnership, which is owned by (i) an entity controlled by Mr. Falk and his spouse as general partner and (ii) two family trusts previously established for the benefit of Mr. Falk's child as limited partners.
+TKM II, Ltd. is a family limited partnership which is owned by (i) an entity controlled by Mr. Falk and his spouse as general partner, and (ii) Mr. Falk and his spouse as limited partners.
+Mr. Falk shares voting control over the shares held by TKM, Ltd. and TKM II, Ltd. - (8) Includes 8,000 shares held by a trust for the benefit of Mr. Shapiro's children and for which Mr. Shapiro shares voting and investment power. - (9) Voting and investment power with respect to 819,603 of the shares is shared.

 Our Corporate Governance Policies provide that, within three years of joining the Board, all Outside Directors should own an amount of our common stock or share units at least equal in value to three times the annual Board cash compensation.
 For the purpose of these stock ownership guidelines, a director is deemed to own beneficially-owned shares, as well as restricted stock and restricted share units (whether or not any applicable restrictions have lapsed), but not stock options (whether vested or unvested).
-As of December 31, 2017, each Outside Director has met the specified ownership level or is still within three years of joining the Board.
+As of December 31, 2018, each Outside Director has met the specified ownership level or is still within three years of joining the Board.

-The following table sets forth the information, as of December 31, 2017, regarding persons or groups known to us to be beneficial owners of more than five percent of our common stock.
+The following table sets forth the information, as of December 31, 2018, regarding persons or groups known to us to be beneficial owners of more than five percent of our common stock.